tide-foundation/Tide-h4x-for-Privacy/README.md

     }
     ```
 1. Run the command `npm run build`.
 This will compile the website to the /dist folder.
 1. Copy the contents of the \src\Raziel.Front\dist\ to your webserver folder.
-Simply place the contents in the main drive root folder *C:\ (there should be 2 files and 2 folders)*.
-An alternative is to have it in a webserver like Xampp, IIS or a htdocs folder.
+If you don't have one installed, simply place the contents of that folder in the main drive root folder *C:\* (there should be 2 files and 2 folders).
+This step will work with any webserver like Xampp, Apache, IIS or a htdocs folder.
 1. Open *.\index.html* for the main website.
 1. Login using the account credentials created in section *Account Creation*.

-### Social
+### Get in touch!

 [Tide Telegram group](https://t.me/TideFoundation)